ELondonJ/PortlandStateJavaWinter2022/airline/src/main/resources/edu/pdx/cs410J/ljoseph/README.txt

     and then reads each subsequent line, creating a flight from it contents and adding each flight to the airline.
 The airline object is then returned to calling routine once the end of the file is reached.
 TextParser requires the same text file format described in the TextDumper class.
+The PrettyPrint class extends the AbstractTextDumper contained in pdx.edu.cs410J.
+A Pretty print has the same
+    constructor args and public methods as TextDumper but PrettyPrint prints a table version of an airline object.

 usage: java edu.pdx.cs410J.<login-id>.Project1 [options] <args>
     args are (in this order):